Veterinary Specialty Centre of Newfoundland & Labrador 709-221-7838

 Radiographs (Xrays)

-Griffin is a 3-year-old Rottweiler cross.
-He came to the Veterinary Specialty Centre Emergency on a Saturday night.
-Griffin’s owner said he wasn’t himself all …
+Griffin is a 3-year-old Rottweiler cross who came to the VSCNL on a Saturday night.
+Griffin’s owner said he wasn’t himself all day.